wcole3/2Dot_Xcode/README.md

 5) Some texture updates
 6) Red checkerboard tile now causes the dots to swell in size making navigation much more difficult

-This was written using the SDL, SDL_IMG, and SDL_TTF libs and compiled using xCode for mac.
+This was written using the SDL, SDL_IMG, SDL_TTF, and SDL_mixer libs and compiled using xCode for mac.
 The raw C++ files and headers are also given

 This game is a culmination of the excellent LazyFoo Tutorials on SDL.
 The game is a racer where each hand controls WASD